OCA/connector-ecommerce/connector_ecommerce/README.rst

 ConnectorUnit

-  A piece of code which allows to play all the ``onchanges`` required when we create a sale order.
+  A piece of code which allows to play all the ``onchanges`` required when we create a sales order.

   Another one which allows to add special lines in imported sales orders such as Shipping fees, Cash on Delivery or Discounts.